19089910/nibgc-shows-projects-make/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/8e75edfb-cc92-4311-84e3-b5743d7cc5d7) and click on Share -> Publish.
+Simply open vercel: https://vercel.com/lucas-projects-2c96226f/nibgc-lp-shows. and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+Visit our docs for more details: nibgc-lp-shows